Catholic United F.C.: History

 Prior to Catholic United forming in 1959, Southend Catholic and Catholic Athletic represented the Catholic community in Southend-on-Sea.
 In 1968, Catholic United adopted green and white hoops after requesting a set of kits from Scottish club Celtic.
 Ahead of the 2009–10 season, the club joined the Essex Olympian League from the Southend Borough Combination.
 Between 2014–15 and 2016–17, Catholic United achieved three consecutive promotions in the Essex Olympian League system, winning the Premier Division in their debut season in 2017–18.
 Catholic United entered the FA Vase for the first time in 2019–20.

 Ground

-In 2020, after groundsharing with Bowers & Pitsea at the Len Salmon Stadium, Catholic United moved to the Len Forge Centre in Southend-on-Sea.
+In 2020, after groundsharing with Bowers & Pitsea at the Len Salmon Stadium, Catholic United moved to the Len Forge Centre, at Eastwoodbury Lane in Southend-on-Sea.
+Prior to this, the club played their home games at Wellstead Gardens, Westcliff on Sea.